bangbangcon/bangbangcon.github.io/speakers.md

 **Mark** has been writing software and playing in creeks and streams for several decades.
 He loves the natural world, geometry, and programming, and is especially delighted whenever he's able to combine all three of these things.
-He is the CTO of FernLeaf Interactive, an environmental data technology startup.
+He currently lives in NYC and is the CTO of FernLeaf Interactive, an environmental data technology startup.

 ---